andrewhavck/dwolla-sdk-clojure/README.md

 # `dwolla-sdk-clojure`

-A simple Clojure library for the Dwolla API
+A simple Clojure library that wraps the [Dwolla API](http://developers.dwolla.com).

 ## Usage